jlemanski1/Action-RPG/README.md

 Inspired by the Diablo series & Path of Exile, I started this project to have something fun to work on while learning new skills and practices.

-It was abandonned for awhile during the school year but I am getting back to it.
+It was abandoned for awhile during the school year but I am getting back to it.
 I hope to add more systems and polish the current ones, before unifying the design and artstyle.
 This README will be added to and polished as I get back up to speed on the codebase and delve back into the project.

 ## Contributing